sphaero/sphof/docs/guide.rst

 Starting Actors
 ###############

-We now know how to program the Actors and let them communicate with each other.
+We now know how to program Actors and let them communicate with each other.
 However, we still need to start them.
 It's important to know that any regular program always has one 'main' thread.
 Only from the 'main' thread you can start other threads in order to utilize multiple